 Other Important References Related to this Topic:

-Regulatory Guide 5.Physical Inventories
+Regulatory Guide 5.88, Physical Inventories and Material Balances at Fuel Cycle Facilities

 Material Control & Accounting Inspector Individual Study Guide

 (SG-MCA-7) Process Monitoring

 PURPOSE:

 The purpose of this guide is to familiarize you with the requirements and guidance for a licensee’s process monitoring program.
 For Category I facilities, licensees must have a quality control program that will provide early indications or diversion or theft and a prompt detection system for significant abrupt diversions of five formula kilograms or more.